BenLorantfy/nestjs-zod/README.md

 ## Credits

-This library was originally created by [risen228](https://github.com/risen228) and now maintained by [BenLorantfy](https://github.com/BenLorantfy/)
+This library was originally created by [risen228](https://github.com/risen228) and now maintained by [BenLorantfy](https://github.com/BenLorantfy/) (that's me!)

+I'm for hire!
+You can email me at ben@lorantfy.com to setup a call